First impressions are key.

 Locate a distraction-free zone

 Choose a location for your video interview that is free from noise and distraction.
-It might be difficult for you or the interviewer to concentrate if your dog is barking or your children are running in the background.
+It might be difficult for you or the interviewer to concentrate if your dog is barking or people are running in the background.

 If there are distractions during your interview, it could also indicate that you didn't care enough to ensure you had the time to focus solely on the interview.